Languages

 Teachers create memorable moments for children and document the sessions in ‘learning journeys’ that children can access regularly to recap learning and support them in knowing how their prior learning helped them to access new learning.
 This will support the children in remembering more.

-We are pleased to have received our re-accreditation of the International School Award for the third time since 2012.
+We are thrilled to have received the British Council's prestigious International School Award for the fourht time since 2012, recognising our efforts to bring a global perspective into the classroom.

 The following email received by the British Council describes our amazing path on our global learning journey: